MANU-CHAUHAN/manu-chauhan.github.io/README.md

-# Personal blog of Manu Chauhan for all things Tech
+# Blog of Manu Chauhan for all things Tech